If you are looking to save more money, you need to follow these money-saving blogs yesterday.

 This encounter was also the same time I came across affiliate marketing.

-Trent Hamm is good at what he does and not just saving money either.
+Pete Adeney (the man behind the money mustache) is good at what he does and not just saving money either.

 2. Money-Saving Expert